deepnetworkgmbh/generative-ai/recipe_generation/README.md

 # Recipe Generator
 The goal of this module is to generate the ingredients for a recipe using user input.
 It associates each ingredient of the recipe with a product in a product database.
-Therefore the result can be integrated into other services, such as putting the resulting ingredients list can be added to the user's basket.
+Therefore, the result can be integrated into other services, such as putting the resulting ingredients list can be added to the user's basket.

 The flow-chart of the system is presented in the following diagram: